Do you want to use rosehip oil, but are not keen on the idea of slathering oil all over your face?

 Rosehip oil is the 4th ingredient in this lightweight moisturiser, so you know the brand hasn’t skimped on it.
 But just in case, I’ve put it to the test for you:

-Key Ingredients In RosehipPLUS Hydrating Day Cream
+What’s In RosehipPLUS Hydrating Day Cream?

 Rosehip oil isn’t rose oil!
 Rosehip oil comes from the hips of roses (the radish-like ball roses leave behind after they blossom), not the flower itself.
 Here’s what it does:

-- Moisturising: it’s loaded with linoleic acid, a fatty acid that improves your skin’s barrier function and helps water stay in the skin.
+- Moisturising: It’s loaded with linoleic acid, a fatty acid that improves your skin’s barrier function and helps water stay in the skin.
 Together with vitamin C, it improves senile dryness and slows down aging, too!

-- Anti-acne: acne sufferers have less linoleic acid in their sebum than people without acne.
+- Anti-acne: Acne sufferers have less linoleic acid in their sebum than people without acne.
 Adding it back in helps reduce the size of mini-comedones (mini pimples).

-- Antiaging: rosehip is a natural source of vitamin A, an antioxidant that destroys free radicals, boosts collagen and speeds up cellular turnover (i.e., the skin’s natural exfoliating process).
+- Antiaging: Rosehip is a natural source of vitamin A, an antioxidant that destroys free radicals, boosts collagen, and speeds up cellular turnover (i.e., the skin’s natural exfoliating process).
 That’s 3 ways to keep wrinkles at bay!

-- Brightening: vitamin A and linoleic acid help fade away sun spots and discolourations.
+- Brightening: Vitamin A and linoleic acid help fade away sun spots and discolourations.

 Just make sure to use it with sunscreen!